Appointments and Walk-ins

 Programs include, but are not limited to, Career Carnival, Career Development Month, Career Roundtables, Education Expo, Etiquette Dinner, LinkedIn Headshots, and Resume Critique Week

 Login to HireStRose, our online career management system for details and to RSVP

 Presentation (faculty and group sponsored) topics include career planning, eCareerCenter, graduate school, interviewing, job/internship search, LinkedIn, networking, resume/cover letter, skills assessment, and more.

 Contact the Career Center to schedule a presentation 518-454-5141

 The Career Center invites employers to connect with Saint Rose undergraduate and graduate students, and alumni.
 The Recruiting Program includes Information Tables, Information Sessions, Resume Collections, and On-Campus Interviews.

-The Career Center staff will review your resume and cover letter, and make suggestions as to how you can most effectively present your education, experiences and skills as they related to your career goals.
+Review the information found in the Career Center’s Handbook and put together a draft of your resume and/or cover letter.
+Then stop by for a walk-in to have your materials critiqued.
+Our staff will review your resume and/or cover letter and make suggestions as to how you can most effectively present your education, experiences and skills as they related to your career goals.

 STEM-Healthcare Connect will take place on Feburary 8, 2018 11am-2pm at the Armory at Sage Colleges in Albany, New York.
 This event is an opportunity for students and alumni who to meet, greet, and connect with employers in the STEM (Science, Technology, Mathematics and Engineering) and Healthcare fields to learn about internships and employment opportunities with their organizations.